Articles

 What is negative gearing?

-Provisions in the Australian taxation law allows taxpayers (including businesses and investors in those businesses) to have some certainty about the cost of the investment risks they undertake.
-In return, legislators (representing the interests of the community that elects them); and the Taxation Office (supervising the application of the legislation as it stands from time-to-time), expect these investments to eventually return to being a positive contributor to the economy.
+Provisions in Australian taxation law allow taxpayers to have certainty about the cost of the investment risks they undertake.
+In return, legislators and the Taxation Office , expect these investments to eventually return a positive contributor to the economy.
 No doubt, investors also look to this eventual point of success.
+(Legislators represent the interests of the community that elects them.
+The ATO supervises the application of the legislation as it is intended.)

-If this aspect of taxation law is removed with general application, companies such as BHP, Telstra and ‘the Banks’ would all be much smaller businesses and there would be a significant, if not devastating, impact on our economy.
+If this aspect of taxation law is removed, there would be a significant, if not devastating, impact on our economy.
+Companies such as BHP, Telstra and ‘the Banks’ would all be much smaller businesses, as would the Australian economy.

-As was quickly evident in the political experiment in the 1990’s, removal of the negative gearing deduction for property investors, removes an important source of supply of investment homes with a reasonable rental opportunity for families unable yet, to afford their own home.
+In a political experiment in the 1990’s, removal of the negative gearing deduction for property investors, removed an important source of supply of investment homes with a reasonable rental opportunity for families unable yet, to afford their own home.

 Capital Gains Tax discount as an investment success contributor